In 'Facts And Fears,' Ex-Spy Boss Clapper Comes In From The Cold, Badly Chilled

 President Trump, his aides and his campaign deny colluding with the Russian attack.
 The House intelligence committee's Republican majority has cleared Trump, his inner circle and the campaign of any wrongdoing.
 Trump says the lingering investigations about Russia in the Senate and the Justice Department are nothing but a "witch hunt."

 Back in 2016, Clapper and the spy bosses took their case to the White House.
-President Obama was convinced.
-But Obama said he didn't want to make a strong public condemnation that makes it appear he's using his administration to help Clinton against Trump, who is benefitting from all this agitation.
+President Barack Obama was convinced but said he didn't want to make a strong public condemnation that would make it appear he was using his administration to help Clinton against Trump, who was benefiting from all the agitation.

 So Obama confronted Russian President Vladimir Putin personally — to no effect — and asked White House chief of staff Denis McDonough to approach the Republican leaders of Congress and ask them to sign a joint statement condemning the foreign interference.
 They said no, Clapper writes.